The best places to eat, drink and stay in Norfolk

 Where to stay in Norfolk

-An elegant and very peaceful small country house hotel just 10 minutes from King’s Lynn; just the sort of relaxed, weekend-in-the-country feel you may be looking for.
-The handsome Georgian manor house has 31 rooms and suites divided between the main house, a dozen or so rooms grouped around a courtyard garden, and five sumptuous cabins (each has a private terrace looking out over the orchards).
-The spa lays on lots of treatments and has a lovely pool surrounded by floor-to-ceiling windows, together with a steam room, sauna and outdoor hot tub.
+An elegant and very peaceful small country-house hotel just 10 minutes from King’s Lynn, providing just the sort of relaxed, weekend-in-the-country feel you might be looking for.
+The handsome Georgian manor house has 31 rooms and suites, divided between the main house, a dozen or so rooms grouped around a courtyard garden, and five sumptuous cabins (each has a private terrace looking out over the orchards).
+The spa lays on lots of treatments and has a lovely pool surrounded by floor-to-ceiling windows, together with a steam room, a sauna, and an outdoor hot tub.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}